VDA5050/VDA5050/VDA5050_EN.md

 Mobile robot comes online:

-1. Set the last will to "uagv/v3/manufacturer/serialNumber/connection" with the field `connectionState` set to `CONNECTIONBROKEN`, when the MQTT connection is created.
+1. Set the last will to "uagv/v3/manufacturer/serialNumber/connection" with the field `connectionState` set to 'CONNECTIONBROKEN', when the MQTT connection is created.
-2. Send the topic "uagv/v3/manufacturer/serialNumber/connection" with `connectionState` set to `ONLINE`.
+2. Send the topic "uagv/v3/manufacturer/serialNumber/connection" with `connectionState` set to 'ONLINE'.

-All messages on this topic shall be sent with a retained flag.
+All messages on this topic shall be sent with a `retained` flag.

-When connection between the mobile robot and the broker stops unexpectedly, the broker will send the last will topic: "uagv/v3/manufacturer/serialNumber/connection" with the field `connectionState` set to `CONNECTIONBROKEN`.
+When connection between the mobile robot and the broker stops unexpectedly, the broker will send the last will topic: "uagv/v3/manufacturer/serialNumber/connection" with the field `connectionState` set to 'CONNECTIONBROKEN'.

 ## 6.6 State